CianMRoche/AstroWiki/Stars/Stellar classes.md

 An early star which is not yet hot enough to start nuclear fusion, and is still gathering mass from parent [[Nebulae#Nebula|nebula]].
 - Exists for ~ half a million years
 - Temperature 2000-3000 K

+## T-tauri star
+Variable stars on [[Tracks#Hayashi track|Hayashi track]], variablility in optical comes from obscuration by protoplanetary disk and winds, jets and starspots.

+Central temperatures are too low for hydrogen fusion.
+Instead, they are powered by gravitational energy released as the stars contract, while moving towards the [[main sequence]], which they reach after about 100 million years

+**Age**: ~10 million years
+**Period**: ~1-10 days